 Consistency is key.

-It’s also possible to beat harder on one side of the weaving than the other.
+It is also possible to beat harder on one side of the weaving than the other.
 This mostly happens if the weaving is on the larger size and your spacing is uneven.

 Again, just focus on consistency!

-Look at the image below.
+Look at the image above.
 The diagram next to the frame shows what the weft is doing.
 The weft should be straight and compacted down evenly, but is uneven instead.
 This weaving should weave up as tapestry, but as you can see it wasn’t compressed the same every line and created a weaving that is partial tapestry and partial balanced weave.

 5 – Not Weaving In Your Tails